grpc/proposal/L58-python-async-api.md

 ## Abstract

-A brand new set of async API that will solve concurrency issues and performance issues for gRPC Python.
-This set of API is available to Python 3.6+.
+A brand new set of async API that will solve concurrency issues and performance issues for gRPC Python, which is available to Python 3.6+.

 ## Motivation

-* Asynchronous processing that perfectly fits IO-intensive gRPC use cases;
+* Asynchronous processing perfectly fits IO-intensive gRPC use cases;
 * Resolve a long-living design flaw of thread exhaustion problem;
 * Performance is much better than the multi-threading model.